Alfranklino/Boomtown/README.md

 ## Getting Started

 Before being able to share your items, you should signup as user.
 Then, you can browse among other people articles and borrow them.
-Once you it is needed you have to return your borrowed articles.
+Once you decide, it is needed, you have to return your borrowed articles.
 If you have some articles to share you can post them.
-You ahev the possibility to see the list of your shared (posted) and borrowed articles.
+You have the possibility to see the list of your shared (posted) and borrowed articles.
 You can also edit your profile.

 ### Prerequisites